raviguptag/VLBR/README.md

 3) We want to backup certain tables data in open format to repurpose this OR feed into other applications as well.

-## Dependency & Assupitions
+## Dependency & Assumptions

-1) Default shell is /bin/bash
-2) Vertica VSQL command is avalaible at available at /opt/vertica/bin/vsql
-3) This script will be runing on Vertica server as default database connection is on localhost
+1) This script will be runing on Vertica server as default database connection is on localhost
+2) Default shell is /bin/bash
+3) Vertica VSQL command is avalaible at /opt/vertica/bin/vsql
+4) tar, gzip are installed.
+5) Vertica version is at least 8.1
+6) It can not perform incremental Backup however Restore with Append Only option is available

 ## Examples